Brief History of Oil Development in Pico Canyon

 By 1910, development in Pico Canyon was virtually done.
 From 1876 to 1910, 79 wells had been drilled.
 From 1910 to 1960, 12 wells were drilled.
 After 1960, 8 wells were drilled.
 In May of 1940, Standard Oil of California officially shut down most of its operations in Pico, Towsley, and Wiley Canyons.

-Shut down or not, in 1944, Standard drilled PCO 42 near the axis of the Pico anticline in the eastern part of the field to a depth of 8258 feet with poor results.
+The shutdown ended in 1944, with Standard drilling PCO 42 near the axis of the Pico anticline in the eastern part of the field to a depth of 8258 feet with poor results.
 In 1948, CSO 101 was drilled (why they skipped CSO 33 - CSO 100 I don't know).
 In the 1960's, CSO 102, 103, 105, 106, and 107 were drilled, mostly as part of an unsuccessful water injection program.
 In 1969, CSO 108 was the last well drilled in Pico Canyon.

 The best year for Pico Canyon was 1933 when production was 23,600 barrels of oil.